velartrill/velartrill.github.io/orig/spirals/collision/sparrow.md

 I smile thinly.
 "Deal."

+"As for you, Major?"

+Bear inhales deeply.
+"Egret," he says slowly.

+She tilts her head toward me.
+"Clean the girl up, will you?"

+For a split second, Bear freezes like he's been slapped.
+Then he turns on his heel, grabbing me by the arms and looking me up and down.
+He blinks, grips my wrist, and hisses an oath under his breath as he rummages in his satchel with his free hand.

 "Well!
 Would you look at the time."
-Egret curtseys extravagantly, earning a nod from Moose and a slight bow from Bear.
+Egret curtseys extravagantly, earning a nod from Moose.
 "I'll no more impose on you.
 'Til next we meet may the sun light your way."

-"And the moons guard your fortune," I murmur, almost automatically.
+"And the moons guard your fortune," I murmur almost reflexively, my whole body suddenly running on autopilot in Bear's grip.
 And then she's gone.
 For a moment, the only sound is the trickle of the fountain by the entranceway.

-"You know, if she'd done that in front of everyone…" Bear rumbles.
+My palms sting bitterly as Bear swabs them clean with a disinfectant wipe, carefully standing so as to block the wretched spectacle from Moose and Sparrow's view.
+The pain barely registers.
+"You know, if she'd done that in front of everyone…" he rumbles, tugging my uniform gloves free from my belt and fastening the buckles securely around my wrist.
 "In front of the *press…"*

 Sparrow nods.
 "Either Wagbeak really cares a lot about what we think 'bout her—"